Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 See what plans you qualify for in less than 2 minutes

-Old Republic Home Protection has been a trusted name in home warranties since 1974, but with updated pricing rolling out in late 2025 and mixed customer reviews across major platforms, the question remains: is it still worth it in 2026?
-This guide breaks down every plan tier, what's actually covered, how the claims process works, and what real customers are saying — so you can make a confident, informed decision before you sign up.
+Old Republic Home Protection has been a trusted name in home warranties since 1974, but with mixed customer reviews across major review platforms and a coverage footprint that only includes 25 states plus Washington, D.C., the question remains: is it still worth it in 2026?
+This guide breaks down the three retail plan tiers (Basic, Deluxe, and Elite), what's actually covered, how the claims process works, and what real customers are saying, so you can make a confident, informed decision before you sign up.

-Whether you're a homebuyer, a seller looking to sweeten your listing, or a realtor evaluating warranty partners, this review covers everything you need to know — including how Old Republic stacks up against American Home Shield and Choice Home Warranty on price, coverage limits, and customer satisfaction.
+Whether you're a homebuyer, a seller looking to sweeten your listing, or a realtor evaluating warranty partners, this review covers everything you need to know.
+That includes how Old Republic stacks up against American Home Shield and Choice Home Warranty on price, coverage limits, and customer satisfaction in mid-2026.

 Key Pinch Points

-• Old Republic holds an A+ BBB rating for 25+ years
+• Old Republic holds an A+ BBB rating since 1996

-• Platinum plan offers up to $7,000 per appliance — industry-leading
+• Elite plan offers up to $7,000 per appliance in coverage

-• Coverage limited to 25 states and Washington, D.C.
+• Coverage limited to 25 states plus Washington, D.C.

 • Best suited for realtors, sellers, and real estate transactions